Sam Centre: Home to The Calgary Stampede Story

 The Culture + Entertainment District will be Calgary’s next great city neighbourhood, the next chapter in downtown life and an engine of development and tourism in a dynamic, evolving city.

 With more than $600 million worth of city-building projects underway right now, The District is buzzing with excitement.
-One of these projects is Sam Centre, the newest addition to Youth Campus at Stampede Park.
+One of these projects is Sam Centre, the newest addition to Stampede Campus at Stampede Park.
 A project led by our partners at the Calgary Stampede, Sam Centre will bring the spirit of the historic Calgary Stampede to life, year-round.
 We caught up with Angie Gélinas, Director of Stampede Campus to learn more about the project and what Sam has in store for The District when it opens in 2024.

 What is Sam Centre?